Miunn/Memories/README.md

 ## Limitations

-You can't register a project named *admin* in order that the admin pannel works
+You can't register a project named *admin* in order that the admin pannel works You can't register a project names *download* for the download enpoint to work

 ## Work in progress